MMSB-MOBI/ccmap/README.md

 <img src="notebook/img/LZMAP_benchmark_1.png" alt="benchmark" >

 </figure>
-A simple example of a multithread implementation can be found in the provided script .
+A simple example of a multithread implementation can be found in the [provided script](tests/scripts/threadsTest.py).
 The tests folder allows for the reproduction of the above benchmark.

 ## Installing and using the C library